JuliaGraphics/Luxor.jl/docs/src/tutorial/simple-animation.md

 ground    = Scene(sun24demo, groundfunction, 0:23)       # every frame
 ```

-Finally, the `animate` function scans the scenes in the scenelist for a movie, and calls the functions for each frame to build the animation:
+Finally, the `animate` function scans all the scenes in the
+scenelist for the  movie, and calls the specified functions for each
+frame to build the animation:

 ```
 animate(sun24demo, [